nickytonline/astro-partykit-starter/README.md

 ### Deploy to Partykit

-For the Partykit side of things you can use the [Partykit CLI](https://docs.partykit.io/cli).
+For the Partykit side of things, you can use the [Partykit CLI](https://docs.partykit.io/cli).

 ```bash
 npx partykit deploy